orange-org/orange/README.md

 #### How does `renderer` get the data to display if it's sandboxed?

-This is where the `preload` process comes into play. `preload` is the middleman between `main` and `renderer`.
+This is where the `preload` process comes in. `preload` is the middleman between `main` and `renderer`.
 It relays messages between the two, but only very specific kinds of messages.

 #### How is the communication between `renderer` and `main` secured?